CentreSecuriteIA/textbook/docs/Chapters/2 - Risks Landscape/2-01-risk-decomposition.md

 # 2.1 Risk Decomposition
-!!! note "This section is approximately a 13 minute read."
+!!! note "Reading Time: 13 minutes"

 Even though AI continues to improve at a rapid pace, our current understanding of AI and potential long-term implications is still incomplete, posing significant challenges in accurately assessing and managing the associated risks.